-- Get regular cleanings: Allowing your dental hygienist to remove tartar and calculus from your teeth every 6-18 months is a great prevention to tooth decay that may lead to premature yellowing.
+- Get regular cleanings: Allowing your dental hygienist to remove tartar and calculus from your teeth every six months is a great method to prevent tooth decay that may lead to premature yellowing.

 - Treat teeth grinding (also known as bruxism): If you grind your teeth, it’s important to get to the root cause of the issue.
 You may find that you’re grinding your teeth because of sleep apnea, a condition that is caused by a blocked airway during sleep.
 Grinding is your body’s way of opening up the airway, but it causes significant damage to the teeth, including early aging/yellowing.